 Avoid the temptation and stick to your promised topic.
 Doing so will position you to be known for something specific (an expert, specialist, leader, part of a passionate community, lover of something, or whatever position is fitting).

 Write emails like a human.

-Send the best damn email in the world.
+Send the best email newsletter in the world (for your niche).

 Writing in a casual and approachable style doesn’t mean you’re not providing value.
 On the contrary, being approachable should help you be more entertaining which leads to deeper engagement.
 Your goal is to deliver the best email your audience receives about your subject of expertise or focus.
 I’m not kidding.
 This is your actual goal.

 My email list is growing and I get business from people on my list because I obsess on providing value every single week.
 I don’t have to sell.
 I don’t have to beg for work.
 I showcase my expertise and genuinely want to help people on my email list.
 I promise that if you obsess on value you will see a return from your email efforts.